Skip to Main Content

 Planning Your Stay

 Hotel Covington is located at 638 Madison Ave, Covington, Kentucky, across the Ohio River from downtown Cincinnati.
 The property is accessible from Cincinnati via the Clay Wade Bailey Bridge or the John A. Roebling Suspension Bridge, both of which deposit visitors within a short drive of Madison Avenue.
-Given the Michelin Selected status and the property's position in a now-active Covington hospitality corridor, advance booking is the practical approach, particularly for weekend dates when Cincinnati event demand crosses the river.
-Phone and online booking details are available through the hotel's current listings; checking the Michelin guide entry directly is a reliable starting point for current reservation options.
+Given the Michelin Selected status and the property's position in a now-active Covington hospitality corridor, advance booking is recommended, particularly for weekend dates when Cincinnati event demand crosses the river.

 Frequently asked questions